somilia/pymivot/README.md

 types-and-roles-validate <VOTABLE path>
 ```

-#### Types and Roles Checking
+#### Model Hierarchy Checking

 This tool checks that mapped classes match the model they refer to.
 It requires as input an annotated VOTable.
 This VOTable is parsed with a model viewer issuing a model view on the first data row.
 Each instance of that view is compared
 with the VODML class definition.
-This beta feature only works with PhotDM, Meas and Coords DMs.
-Other models, including ivoa are ignored.
+This beta feature only works with PhotDM, Meas and Coords.
+Other models, but ivoa which is skipped, make the process failing.

 ```bash
 mivot-instance-validate <VOTABLE path>